Positioning your property against the competition.

 In any metro suburb across Melbourne or Sydney, there are hundreds of properties for sale that are competing for a small pool of buyers.
-To get your property in ahead of the rest, a vendor advocate can give wise advice on:
+To put your property ahead of the rest, a vendor advocate can give wise advice on:

 – Property presentation: decluttering, conducting minor repairs or renovations and property staging.

 – Pricing strategy & sales method: when your property hits the market, price is the main source of buyer interest.
-Therefor an educated decision on which pricing approach will be most effective for the campaign.
+Therefore, an educated decision on which pricing approach will be most effective for the campaign.
 For instance, to use a single price, a selling range, sale by set date or an expression of interest.
-Depending on the local market, they will also decide on auction or a private negotiation.
+Depending on the local market, they will also decide on an auction or private negotiation

-– Marketing: Professional photos, advertising on digital sites with high buyer traffic, advertising signage and run open for inspections when it’s convenient for buyers.
-All these factors need to be perfect to make sure your property doesn’t stay on the market too long and become a stale listing.
+– Marketing: Professional photos, advertising on digital sites with high buyer traffic, advertising signage and running open for inspections when it is convenient for buyers.
+All these factors need to be perfect to make sure that your property doesn’t stay on the market too long and become a stale listing.

 Vendor advocates bring balance to each of the above scenarios.
 How?
-They started off there real estate carriers as agents, hence understand the whole ins and outs of selling property.
+They started their real estate careers as agents, and understand the ins and outs of selling property.

 From staging your property for sale, organising an effective well-balanced advertising campaign, negotiating with buyers and making sure an estate agent behaves ethically.

-The best part of vendor advocates is how they get paid.
+The best part about vendor advocates is how they get paid.
 Vendor advocates take a percentage of the real estate agents commission once a sale is achieved.
-So the end it doesn’t cost the seller any more than it normally would.
+So in the end, there is no extra cost to the seller than there otherwise would be.

 It’s unclear to most property sellers as to why someone might need a vendor advocate.
 It’s normal to assume a real estate agent will do all the work when selling, hence there is no need to complicate a complex process.